 This is an example of integrated marketing at work.
 If you’re interested in presenting a cohesive, consistent brand experience that leaves your products or services top-of-mind — like Southwest does — this guide is for you.
 Read on to learn more about integrated marketing and how to create a campaign of your own.

-Integrated marketing is the process of arranging your different marketing channels to work in tandem to promote your products or services, typically through a strategic campaign.
+Integrated marketing communications is aligning your marketing channels to promote your products or services in tandem, typically through a strategic campaign.
 Integrated marketing also works to align the primary brand message that’s being delivered through your marketing channels and assets.

 Imagine discovering a new brand on Instagram and visiting the company’s website to purchase one of their products.
 If their website promoted a different message or campaign than the one you found on their Instagram account, you’d have a hard time understanding the gist of the brand, right?

 Integrated marketing exists to eliminate these disparities and differences regardless of how or when a customer interacts with your brand.
 It’s similar to multi-channel marketing, except integrated marketing is what aligns the message you’re sharing on all of those channels.

 Speaking of channels, integrated marketing doesn’t apply to just your inbound or digital marketing channels; traditional media channels are also included.
 Many of the integrated marketing examples we’ll review below incorporate traditional marketing channels such as print, radio, and TV ads.

 Now, let’s talk about integrated marketing campaigns.

 While integrated marketing campaigns can differ in their goals (e.g. converting views, building brand awareness, etc.), they should all have one component in common: to align your marketing channels to present a united marketing “front”.